RomLab/system-for-underfloor-heating-v2.0/README.md

 Picture 37: The current temperatures which are used for evaluation in the system Home Assistant.
 </p>

 In the settings tab (the picture 38) is possible to select one type of heating control in the "temperature control" section.
-In the "control modes" is selection of modes - winter, summer or selection according to outdoor temperature.
-The choice of mode has affect on selection limit temperatures for switching the heating coil.
+In the "control modes" is a selection of modes - winter, summer or selection according to outdoor temperature.
+The choice of mode has affect on selection limit temperature for switching the heating coil.
 Temperature limits can be set in the section "switching of heating coil" (temperature limits for summer and winter).
-These set limits are used for control with the temperature in the upper part of the HWT.
+These set limits are used to control the temperature in the upper part of the HWT.

-If temperature in the top part of the HWT is lower than temperature defined in the part "min. turn on", the heating coil will be switched on to heat the heating water.
-The boiler switches off at the temperature defined in the "max. turn off".
-When comparing temperatures is used hysteresis in the section "other settings".
-In the mode according to outdoor temperature is selected automatic the summer or winter mode.
+If the temperature in the top part of the HWT is lower than the temperature defined in the part "min. turn on", the heating coil will be switched on to heat the heating water.
+The boiler switches off at the temperature defined in "max. turn off".
+When comparing temperature is used hysteresis in the section "other settings".
+In the mode according to outdoor temperature is selected automatic summer or winter mode.
 The temperature limit for selection of the summer mode (within the mode according to the outdoor temperature) is defined in the section "min. outdoor temperature for the summer mode".
 If after warning of users, it won't be flooding in the boiler.
 The boiler will automatically turn on.

 In the section of settings "fireplaces - switching of pump" is defined min. temperature limit when the circulation pumps for heat exchangers of fireplaces are switched on.
 In case of flooding in the fireplace, the pumps must be started, otherwise water in the heat exchanger will overheat.
 If overheating occurs, the protection is activated by the fireplaces and an audible alarm will sound.

 In the section "LED indication - limit parameters of the heating water tank" are defined the limit temperatures for the top, middle and bottom part of the HWT.
-This indication is for users for signalization of heating of the HWT.
-The blue LED defines the limit minimum temperature that the tank should have in the top part.
-The orange LED defines the limit maximum temperature when the middle part of the HWT is enough heating.
-The red LED defines maximum temperature when the bottom part of the HWT is fully heating.
-Activation of the red LED is before activating of protection of fireplace.
+This indication is for users to signalization of heating of the HWT.
+The blue LED defines the minimum temperature that the tank should have in the top part.
+The orange LED defines the maximum limit temperature when the middle part of the HWT is enough heating.
+The red LED defines maximum temperature when the bottom part of the HWT is fully heated.
+Activation of the red LED is before activating of protection of the fireplace.

 <p align="center">
 <img src="description-pictures/software/tab-settings.png" width="1024px" alt="Tab settings.">